Credit Cards for International Students

 Q: What can I pay for with my credit card?
 A: The short answer is pretty much everything.
 But that doesn’t mean you should.
 A good rule of thumb with credit cards is to only use it on items you can afford.

 Q: Do I need a Social Security Number (SSN) to open a credit card?
 A: Not necessarily.
 Most credit card companies will require you to get an SSN to open a credit card account.
-However, there are some companies, like Deserve, that will allow international students to open one without an SSN.
+However, there are some companies, that will allow international students to open one without an SSN.
 Take a look at the card issuer requirements.